 see_lookml permission, you can navigate to the dashboard LookML for an existing LookML dashboard by selecting Go to LookML from a dashboard's three-dot Dashboard actions menu:

 When you select Go to LookML, Looker navigates to the dashboard file in which the LookML dashboard is defined.

 Once you've created a LookML dashboard, you can extend the dashboard.
 This lets you create a second dashboard based on the original one, possibly adding or overriding some settings.
 Then if you change the first dashboard, the second one inherits those changes automatically (unless overridden in the second dashboard).
 See the Reusing code with extends documentation page for more information.

 LookML developers may be able to improve LookML dashboard performance by using aggregate awareness.
 With aggregate awareness, developers can create aggregate tables under LookML

 explore parameters, which can optimize queries for one or more tiles in a dashboard.

-Once you have created a LookML dashboard and are viewing it, you can use the Get aggregate table LookML option in the three-dot Dashboard actions menu, which is visible if you have the
+Once you have created and are viewing a LookML dashboard, you can use the Get aggregate table LookML option in the three-dot Dashboard actions menu, which is visible if you have the

 For more information, see the